EleutherAI/pythia/README.md

 | Pythia-6.9B         | 32       | 4096    | 32      | 128    | 2M         | 1.2e-4        | [Standard](https://huggingface.co/EleutherAI/pythia-6.9b), [Deduped](https://huggingface.co/EleutherAI/pythia-6.9b-deduped)|
 | Pythia-12B          | 36       | 5120    | 40      | 128    | 2M         | 1.2e-4        | [Standard](https://huggingface.co/EleutherAI/pythia-12b), [Deduped](https://huggingface.co/EleutherAI/pythia-12b-deduped)  |

-We train and release a suite of 8 model sizes on 2 different datasets: [the Pile](https://pile.eleuther.ai/), as well as the Pile with deduplication applied.
+We train and release a suite of 8 model sizes on the the Pile ([paper](https://pile.eleuther.ai/), [datasheet](https://arxiv.org/abs/2201.07311)) as well as the Pile with deduplication applied.
 All 8 model sizes are trained on the exact same data, in the exact same order.
 Each model saw 299,892,736,000 ~= 299.9B tokens during training, and *143 checkpoints* for each model are saved every 2,097,152,000 ~= 2B tokens, evenly spaced throughout training.
 This corresponds to just under 1 epoch on the Pile for non-"deduped" models, and ~= 1.5 epochs on the deduped Pile (which contains 207B tokens in 1 epoch).

-Config files used to train these models with the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox) can be found at the `models/` directory within this repository.
+Config files used to train these models with the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox) can be found at the `models/` directory within this repository, as well as in the GPT-NeoX library itself.

 We also upload the pre-tokenized data files and a script to reconstruct the dataloader as seen during training for all models.
 See [Reproducing Training](#reproducing-training) section for more details.